 An incision of the vaginal wall is done around the fistula.
 An additional U-shaped incision of the vaginal wall is done to dissect the urethra.
 Excision of the fistula and closure of the urethra is done.
 Surgery ends with preparation of a labial fat flap (Martius technique) covering the closed urethra and closure of the vaginal wall (Wang and Hadley, 1993).

-If the urethra is deemed unsuitable for reconstruction due to severe damage of the soft tissue, a bladder flap may be raised to reconstruct a neourethra in one-stage or two-stage procedures (e.g. reverse Boari-flap).
-Severe urinary incontinence is often the postoperative problem despite of fascial sling procedures.
-The alternative in difficult cases or after failure is closure of the urethra and ileovesicostomy or a heterotopic continent urinary diversion using the bladder (Mitrofanoff appendicovesicostomy).
+If the urethra is deemed unsuitable for reconstruction due to severe damage of the soft tissue, a bladder flap may be raised to reconstruct a neourethra in one-stage or two-stage procedures (e.g., reverse Boari-flap).
+Severe urinary incontinence is often a postoperative problem despite fascial sling procedures.
+In complex cases or after failure, the alternative is the closure of the urethra and ileovesicostomy or a heterotopic continent urinary diversion using the bladder (Mitrofanoff appendicovesicostomy).

 Index: 1–9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z